-The FDA may not agree with our response to its Complete Response Letter (CRL) to the NDA submission for POSIMIR; an upcoming advisory committee meeting for POSIMIR may not be favorable
+The FDA may not agree with our response to its Complete Response Letter (CRL) to the NDA submission for POSIMIR

-After carefully reviewing the existing POSIMIR data and evaluating the feedback we have received from the FDA, including the CRL and other correspondence, we have submitted to FDA a response to the CRL.
-The submission seeks FDA approval of POSIMIR.
-On July 17, 2019, we announced that the FDA agreed to file the submitted response to the CRL as a complete Class 2 Resubmission and assigned a user fee goal date for FDA response of December 27, 2019.
-The FDA subsequently notified the Company that its resubmission for POSIMIR will be discussed at a meeting of the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC).
-The meeting is tentatively scheduled for January 16, 2020.
-A new user fee goal date has not been assigned.
-There can be no assurance that the FDA will complete their review in a timely manner, or will assign a new user fee goal date, or will agree with our response to the CRL and approve POSIMIR for marketing.
+After carefully reviewing the existing POSIMIR data and evaluating the feedback we have received from the FDA, including the CRL and other correspondence, we submitted to FDA a response to the CRL.
+After accepting the response to the CRL, the FDA notified the Company that its resubmission for POSIMIR would be discussed at a meeting of the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC).
+The meeting was held on January 16, 2020; a new user fee goal date has not been assigned.
+At the AADPAC meeting, six advisory committee members voted to recommend that the efficacy, safety, and overall risk-benefit profile of POSIMIR support approval, while six did not support approval based on the information presented.
+Although the FDA considers the recommendations of the AADPAC, the recommendations by the panel are non-binding.
+The final decision regarding pending regulatory actions for a product is made by the FDA.
+There can be no assurance that the FDA will complete their review in a timely manner, or will assign a new user fee goal date, or will agree with our response to the CRL, or will approve POSIMIR for marketing.
 The FDA may require additional studies or additional information regarding POSIMIR.
-We would need to review any such requests to determine whether we believe that a viable path for regulatory approval of POSIMIR remains available.
-At the public advisory committee meeting, the FDA will seek to obtain feedback from a panel of third-party experts and advisors related to POSIMIR.
-At this advisory committee meeting, it is possible that the FDA or the committee or public speakers would raise issues about POSIMIR's safety or efficacy, make disparaging remarks about POSIMIR, vote against the product's approval or vote for limitations in the product's labeled indication or for the inclusion of additional warnings and precautions against certain aspects of the product's use, or for other requirements in the product labeling that would be potentially harmful to the product's commercial value or viability.
-Any of these outcomes would harm the value of POSIMIR and the value of our business.
+We would need to review any such requests to determine whether we believe that a viable path for regulatory approval of POSIMIR exists and the commercial opportunity remains available.